the-codinator/uclip/README.md

 ## Requirements & Dependencies

 - An internet connection!
-- Shell (something that can run `bash scripts`), so sorry, windows may not work (probably try via `git-bash`?)
+- Shell (something that can run `bash scripts`) (sorry, windows won't directly work with CMD... you can use it via `git-bash` though!)

-This tools runs in the 'bash' environment and requires the following CLI commands for its proper functioning (generally, these are already available in various shells by default):
+This tools runs in the 'bash' environment and requires the following CLI commands for its proper functioning (generally, these are available in various shells by default):

 - curl: To access the online clipboard
 - base64: For encoding text (to deal with special characters)